cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/8_-_Developer_Documentation.md

 Various information about how to get involved with the Cobbler project.

-   * [Patch Process](Patch Process) -- How to contribute code/patches/docs
+   * {% linkup title:"Patch Process" extrameta:2.4.0 %} -- How to contribute code/patches/docs
-   * [Development Environment Tips](Development Environment Tips) -- How to get your development setup going
+   * {% linkup title:"Development Environment Tips" exrtameta:2.4.0 %} -- How to get your development setup going

 ## First, Read The Source